EU deal creates a highly uncertain future for ECI

 Making the ECI more politically impactful

 While we can point at several meaningful improvements in making the ECI more accessible and user friendly – whereby it remains an open question whether they weigh up against the setbacks and increased uncertainty caused by other changes – all of this is of little value if future successful ECI organisers will continue to feel that their successful initiative has not been addressed seriously by the EU institutions collectively, and the European Commission in particular.
 The credibility and prestige of the instrument crucially depends on the latter.
-Unfortunately, the deal does not provide any guarantees that ECIs will be considered more seriously in the future than they have been in the past, despite our many suggestions to improve the Commission proposal in this respect.
+Unfortunately, the deal does not provide any guarantees that ECIs will be considered more seriously in the future than they have been in the past.
 Nonetheless, we can observe some minor changes in the expected new regulation, of which the impact is positive or negative, depending on implementation.

 The plenary debates on successful ECIs are meant to take place before the Commission reply, but after the public hearing on successful ECIs.
 The deal contains some minor changes in the organisation of the public hearing, allowing the European Parliament to involve other stakeholders in the hearing, thereby allegedly securing a ‘balanced representation of interests’.
 While the intention behind this change is a good one – as it aims for ECIs to trigger a proper EU-wide debate – it comes with the risk of hearings being hijacked by players other than the ECI organisers, threatening the already very limited visibility and attention that successful ECI organisers receive and deserve.
 Considering the negative experiences with the public hearing on the successful ECI Stop Vivisection, we recommend that the involvement of extra stakeholders be decided upon mutual agreement with the organisers.